maximilianMairinger/labAuth/README.md

 ## Contribute

-The frontend / client is refered as app.
+The frontend / client is referred as app.
 The backend as server.

 ### Development env

 #### Develop app

-The source of the app can be found in `/app` and the serviceworker's in `/serviceWorker`.
+The source of the app can be found in `/app` and the serviceWorker's in `/serviceWorker`.

 ```
  $ npm run devApp